Haleshot/Projects/README.md

 ## License

 This repository is licensed under the [MIT License](LICENSE).
-Feel free to use the code for educational and personal purposes.
+Feel free to use the code for educational, personal purposes, etc.